lu6644/Memorization-Game/readme.md

 ### Code
 <strong>All the code is included in the <ins>"MemorizationGame" folder</ins></strong>.
-We built the android app by android studio.
+We built this android app via android studio.